SEND and Inclusion at St Peter's Infant School

 Miss Mason works in a supportive role with families experiencing difficulties.
 This includes Child Protection issues, attendance issues, deprivation issues and parents who may wish to discuss personal family concerns confidentially/privately.
 Miss Mason also works to support children in school identified as benefitting from the support of 'Draw and Talk' and Lego Therapy for those children who may be facing difficult situations as well as providing emotional support to improve children's mental health.

-Speech and Language Therapist The school buys into Medway's Speech and Language Service to support children with specific needs in this area.
+Speech and Language Therapist The school buys the time of a Speech and Language Therapist to support children with specific needs in this area.

-Occupational Health Therapist The school buys into Medway's Occupational Health Service to support children who may have a sensory or physical need.
+Occupational Health Therapist The school buys the time of an Occupational Health Therapist to support children who may have a sensory or physical need.

 One of the biggest barriers to working together is how we communicate.